seisman/HinetPy/README.md

 ### HinetDoctor.py ###

-`HinetDoctor.py` helps you check your configure file, you should run it when you modify `Hinet.cfg`.
+`HinetDoctor.py` helps you check your configure file, you should run it everytime after you modify `Hinet.cfg`.

 1. Is username and password correct?
 2. Has Hi-net website been updated?
-3. Is command `catwin32` in you path and executable?
+3. Are `catwin32` and `win2sac_32` in PATH and executable?
-4. How many stations are selected for Hi-net and F-net?
+3. How many stations are selected for Hi-net and F-net?
-5. Is `Maxspan` in allowed range?
+4. Is `Maxspan` in allowed range?

 ### HinetContRequest.py ###